 Creating a Successful Launch

-Delta.NYC had it’s official launch earlier this month, and as we write this 14 teams of digital professionals are halfway through their pro bono projects.
-We’re incredibly excited to see all the amazing work these teams will accomplish, and we want to talk about this program is set up for the greatest chances of success for all of our partners.
+Delta.NYC had its official launch earlier this month, and as we write this 14 teams of digital professionals are halfway through their pro bono projects.
+We’re incredibly excited to see all the amazing work these teams will accomplish, and we want to talk about how this program is set up for the greatest chances of success for all of our partners.

 In order to create a program that meets the needs of our nonprofit partners, a large percentage of Civic Hall Labs’ work comes months before digital professionals come on board.
 We work closely with our partners to identify obstacles that impede their strategic priorities and determine where technology or digital expertise can help.
 This year, Civic Hall Labs is proud to partner with the Association for Neighborhood & Housing Development, Center for NYC Neighborhoods, Community Action for Safe Apartments, Cooperative Economics Alliance, Exalt Youth, Fortune Society, HELP USA, Immigration Equality, Neighborhood Housing Services of NYC, Nonprofit Coordinating Committee, Resilience Advocacy Project, Sage: Advocacy & Services for LGBT Elders, United Neighborhood Houses, and the Vera Institute of Justice.
 Later in the month we’ll dig into the specific projects, but for now, we want to discuss some of the practices we’ve put in place to avoid many of the problems that sink pro bono tech.

 In order to set our partner organizations and digital professional participants up for success, we address these challenges in the following ways:

 As we discussed last week, many digital professionals who set out to do pro bono work can encounter unexpected “technical debt” which greatly increases their workload, and often leads to burn-out and unfinished projects.
 We mitigate this risk by working collaboratively with our nonprofit partners to pre-scope projects in two important ways: